databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_summary(tile)

-    Returns a summary description of the raster tile including metadata and statistics in JSON format.
+    Returns a summary description of the tile tile including metadata and statistics in JSON format.

     Values returned here are produced by the :code:`gdalinfo` procedure.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: MapType(StringType, StringType)